asyed2105/csc207-Asyed/week1questions.md

         -
 ### 10. What do the four states in the "git status" report mean?
-untracked -- YOU HAVE NEVER RAN A GIT COMMAND ON THE FILE staged -- tracked -- dirty/modified --
+untracked -- YOU HAVE NEVER RAN A GIT COMMAND ON THE FILE staged -- **git add** has been used ti add changes in this file to the next commit tracked -- committed b dirty/modified -- this file has CHANGES that have not been staged

+### 11. Basix workflow?? ( no branching)
+- Starting a project
+      - git clone <url>

-### 10. What do these git commands mean?
+### 11. What do these git commands mean?
 clone --
 pull --
 add --